RasaHQ/rasa-for-beginners/README.md

 3. Install Rasa Open Source: https://rasa.com/docs/rasa/user-guide/installation/

+4. Install the action server dependencies

+``pip install -r requirements-actions.txt``

-4. Train the model:
+5. Train the model:

 ``rasa train``

-5. Open a second terminal window and start the action server:
+6. Open a second terminal window and start the action server:

 ``rasa run actions``

-6. Return to the first terminal window and start the assistant on the command line:
+7. Return to the first terminal window and start the assistant on the command line:

 ``rasa shell``